Alacho2/iOS-programming---exam/readme.md

 So dear examiner, I hope you can see the beauty in what I created, even though the code is... very childish.

+A side note: I've also implemented that you can navigate to an album you're searching for.

 ### The grade
 It's rare that I ever try to grade myself, but I feel, given the circumstances, that I could give it a try.
 Given everything I've implemented, how I have implemented it, and the fact